jaxolv/brazilian-e-commerce/docs/IMPORT_DATA.md

+This tutorial has a portuguese version: [Leia em Português :brazil:](/docs/IMPORT_DATA_PT-BR.md)

 ## Importing the Dataset to Your Local Machine
 Below is a guide on how you can use this same dataset on your machine to:
 - Test the queries updated here;
 - Solve the challenges described in this project yourself.

 I’ll use my machine (Windows 11) and PostgreSQL (PgAdmin) as the OS and RDBMS references.

+**Note:** this tutorial was made for the project [Brazilian E-Commerce](https://www.github.com/jaxolv/brazilian-e-commerce) but it applies to other [repositories that I made](https://github.com/jaxolv?tab=repositories), but pay attention to the changes.

 ### Requirements
 - Git installed;